-Semantics: Counts the number of blank cells in the Reference provided.
-A cell is blank if the cell is empty for purposes of COUNTBLANK.
-If ISBLANK(R) is true, then it is blank.
+Semantics: Counts the number of blank cells in R. A cell is blank if the cell is empty for purposes of COUNTBLANK.
+If ISBLANK(R) is TRUE, then it is blank.
 A cell with numeric value zero ('0') is not blank.
-It is implementation-defined whether or not a cell returning the empty string ("") is considered blank; because of this, there is a (potential) subtle difference between COUNTBLANK and ISBLANK.
+It is implementation-defined whether or not a cell returning the empty string (''') is considered blank; because of this, there is a (potential) subtle difference between COUNTBLANK and ISBLANK.